Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 Methylene blue may be utilized in clinical settings for specific diagnostic and therapeutic purposes under medical supervision.
 Researchers continue to investigate its mechanisms of action and potential uses.

-This article outlines the properties of methylene blue, its approved medical uses, potential side effects, and important safety considerations for its proper use.
+This article outlines the properties of methylene blue, its approved medical uses, potential side effects, and important safety considerations for methylene blue proper use.
 Please note that you must consult with a licensed healthcare provider to determine whether or not you are an eligible candidate for methylene blue based on your individual health history.

 *The FDA has issued a black box warning for methylene blue due to the risk of serotonin syndrome when administered to patients taking serotonergic drugs, such as SSRIs, SNRIs, and other medications that affect serotonin levels.
 Methylene blue inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, muscle rigidity, tremor, and seizures.
 Please consult with a licensed healthcare provider prior to any usage.*